-It means that the main keyword for this real estate niche was either too small in terms of search volume for a market participant to bid on or had no data to show.
+It means that the main keyword for this real estate niche was either too small in search volume for a market participant to bid on or had no data to show.

 I sometimes had to change the main keyword a bit for the keywords I used to get the search intent right for market participants.

-For instance, using the real estate niche “lakefront” as a keyword can mean many things for the searcher.
-To get the search intent more in the context of a real estate market, I had to change it to “lakefront properties.”
+For instance, using the real estate niche “lakefront” as a keyword can mean many things to the searcher.
+To get the search intent more in a real estate market context, I had to change it to “lakefront properties.”

 What were the results of my analysis?

-As most profitable real estate niches, according to my analysis from all the existing real estate niches, “workforce housing” is potentially the most profitable real estate niche with a total score of 406.80, followed by the following real estate niches:
+As most profitable real estate niches according to my analysis of all the existing real estate niches, “workforce housing” is potentially the most profitable real estate niche with a total score of 406.80, followed by the following real estate niches:

 - Healthy homes: 110.35